layline-io/layline-doc/docs/snippets/assets/_output-ports-single.md

 ![Output Ports](._output-ports-single_images/a2fe874a.png)

 A port can have a name and description.
-A port name must exist and be unique within the processor.
+A Port Name is mandatory.

+You cannot delete the only Output Port.